Rast1234/vkd/README.md

 * Tested on a particular user, not tested on a group
 * Can't grant access by itself, so you need to enter auth token manually (see below)
 * Not tested on Windows
-* If wall or audio list has been modified during work, it **will** cause unpredictable things.
+* If wall, documents or audio list has been modified during work, it **will** cause unpredictable things.
+* Sometimes you need to solve CAPTCHA (interactively)

 Usage and requirements
 ---